godwins3/dustapi/CONTRIBUTING.md

 9. **Open a Pull Request:**

-    Go to the original Dust repository and open a pull request.
+    Go to the original dustapi repository and open a pull request.
 Provide a clear description of your changes and why they are necessary.

 ## Coding Standards